FRBNY-DSGE/DSGE-2015-Apr/README.md

       by the user as data).
     - `distr`: Flag to specify whether to parallelize the forecast procedure.
     - `nMaxWorkers`: Number of workers to use in parallel forecast procedure.

+## Troubleshooting

+Some common issues that may arise while running with default settings include:

+- **Can't load modal parameters:** Check that you're running `Main` in the base (`DSGE-2015-Apr`) directory.
+Our code uses relative paths throughout, including to specify the location of the mode file (`save/mode_in`), so it won't be found if you're in a subdirectory.

+- **Negative diagonal element in Hessian:** Make sure that you're reading in the provided mode file correctly.
+If you set `reoptimize = 1` and re-ran `csminwel` before computing the Hessian, it's possible that you haven't found a true mode (perhaps because not enough iterations were used).

+- Finally, see the section "Final Notes on MATLAB Versions and Toolboxes" below.

 # Directory Structure